burlachenkok/burlachenkok.github.io/_posts/2023-02-08-Federated-Learning-with-Regularized-Client-Participation.md

 published: true
 ---

-The new paper [Federated Learning with Regularized Client Participation](https://arxiv.org/abs/2302.03662) has been outed.
+The new paper [Federated Learning with Regularized Client Participation](https://arxiv.org/abs/2302.03662) has been released.

 ---